New Book by one of my favorite authors, Harold Ivan Smith

 their gender identity and physical sex.
 All transsexuals are transgender but not all transgender are transsexuals.

+spirits".
 Generally Two Spirited people were born into one sex but took on the gender roles of both sexes.
-Today some transgender people
+Today some

-Teens by Kelly Huegel (Free Spirit Publishing, 2003) Includes tips from people in national GLBTQ organizations, strategies
+and Questioning Teens by Kelly Huegel (Free Spirit Publishing, 2003) Includes tips from people in national GLBTQ organizations,